Official CPAN Exam Facts

 What the numbers mean in practice

-The 45 pretest items are being evaluated for possible future use and are not identified during the exam.
-Because candidates cannot tell which questions are scored, every item deserves the same disciplined process: read the stem, identify the phase of care, name the immediate risk, eliminate unsafe actions, and choose the nursing response that best fits the patient condition.
+The 45 pretest items are being field-tested for possible future use and are not identified during the exam.
+Because you cannot tell which questions count, every item deserves the same disciplined process: read the stem, identify the phase of care, name the immediate physiologic threat, eliminate unsafe actions, and choose the nursing response that best fits the described patient.

-Remote and test-center delivery feel different on exam day, but the nursing judgment being tested is the same.
-Test-center candidates should plan parking, check-in, identification, and travel time.
-Remote candidates should test the computer, camera, microphone, internet connection, workspace, and room privacy before the appointment.
-Treat these steps as part of readiness because avoidable technical or identification problems can consume attention that should be reserved for clinical reasoning.
+Remote and test-center delivery feel different on exam day, but the nursing judgment being measured is identical.
+Treat the setup as part of readiness, because an avoidable identification or technical problem can drain attention that belongs to clinical reasoning.

 How to use official facts while studying